bascurtiz/orpheusdl-spotify/README.md

 *   **`username`:** Enter and save it in the [GUI](https://github.com/bascurtiz/OrpheusDL-GUI) to enable Search.
 *   **`download_pause_seconds`:** A 30 seconds pause in between downloads is recommended, see: [here](https://developer.spotify.com/documentation/web-api/concepts/rate-limits) and [here](https://github.com/zotify-dev/zotify/issues/186#issuecomment-2608381052)
+*   **`clientID`:** Enter your Spotify client ID here.
+*   **`clientSecret`:** Enter your Spotify client secret here.
+* When clicking `Create App`, currently you get a message `New integrations are currently on hold while we make updates to improve reliability and performance.`
+If this is the case, and you didn't create an app yet, you can't use a borrowed Client ID and Client Secret, since those are tight to your account.

 ## Authentication